When is New Student Orientation and when do classes start?

 When can I move into the residence hall and what do I need to bring?

 The residence halls will be open for you to move in on Wednesday, September 18, from 1-4 P.M.
-Hopefully, you will have already filled out the Reservation Form and sent in the $150 room reservation fee to Enrollment Services.
+Hopefully, you will have already filled out the Housing Reservation and sent in the $150 room reservation fee to Enrollment Services.

 When you are planning what to bring with you from home, keep in mind the following items: mattress cover, desk lamp, linens for a bed, wastebasket, small vacuum, circuit breaker power strip, computer and network card, telephone, earphones, iron, airtight food storage containers, room decor to reflect a Christian atmosphere, and cleaning supplies.
 Optional items to bring: cell phone (Verizon offers strongest signal), coffee maker, microwave, mini refrigerator (four cubic feet or less), and computer.
 For more information download Residence Hall 101.